Genetics and cell biology

 Emanuel Della Torre obtained his Medical Degree (2008) and Board Certification in Allergy and Clinical Immunology (2014) at Università Vita-Salute San Raffaele.

-He received his PhD in Basic and Applied Immunology at Università Vita- Salute San Raffaele in the lab of Prof. Angelo Manfredi investigating the role of B-lymphocytes in the pathogenesis of IgG4-related disease, an emerging fibro-inflammatory immune-mediated condition.
-During these years he uncovered B-cell subsets with overlooked fibrotic properties that contribute to the physiological resolution of tissue inflammation as well as to the pathological collagen deposition observed in a number of fibrosing disorders such as systemic sclerosis.
+He received his PhD in Basic and Applied Immunology at Università Vita- Salute San Raffaele investigating the role of B-lymphocytes in the pathogenesis of IgG4-related disease, an emerging fibro-inflammatory immune-mediated condition.
+During these years he uncovered B-cell subsets with overlooked fibrotic properties that contribute to the physiological resolution of tissue inflammation as well as to the pathological collagen deposition observed in a number of fibrosing disorders.

-In 2016 Emanuel joined the laboratory of Prof. Shiv Pillai at the “Ragon Institute of Massachusetts General Hospital (MGH), Massachusetts Institute of Technology (MIT), and Harvard” in Boston (MA, USA) as a post-doctoral fellow.
+In 2016 Emanuel joined the laboratory of Prof. Shiv Pillai at the “Ragon Institute of MGH, MIT, and Harvard” in Boston (MA, USA) as a post-doctoral fellow.
 In 2019 he returned to San Raffaele Hospital and established his lab within the Division of Genetic and Cell Biology.

 Emanuel Della Torre is now Assistant Professor of Rheumatology at Vita-Salute San Raffaele University and Senior Consultant at the Unit of Immunology, Rheumatology, Allergy, and Rare Disease (UnIRAR) of San Raffaele Hospital.
 He authored more than 100 scientific publications on international peer-reviewed journals and was awarded by national and international funding agencies such as the Collegio Ghislieri (2014) and the Cariplo Foundation (2018) awards for young researchers, the TRIDEO (2014) and the MyFirst (2021) research grants from Associazione Italiana Ricerca sul Cancro (AIRC), the Career Research Grant from the FOREUM Foundation (2020), the Ricerca Finalizzata (RF) (2021) and the Progetti di Ricerca di Rilevante Interesse Nazionale (PRIN) (2022) research grants from the Italian Ministry of Health, University and Research.